lichen-lab/lichen-lab.github.io/index.md

 	</div>

 I am a tenured Associate Professor of Biostatistics at University of Florida.
-I obtained my PhD in [Computer Science and Informatics](http://www.cs.emory.edu/) from Emory University, where I worked with [Dr. Zhaohui Steve Qin](https://sph.emory.edu/faculty/profile/index.php?FID=zhaohui%20%20steve%20-qin-8697) (mentor) and [Dr. Hao Wu](https://www.haowulab.org/) (mentor).
-I also received a MS in [Biostatistics](http://www.jhsph.edu/departments/biostatistics/index.html) and another MS in [Computer Science](https://www.cs.jhu.edu/) from the Johns Hopkins University, where I worked with [Dr. Hongkai Ji](https://jilab.org/)(mentor).
+I am the Associate Director of Bioinformatics at [UF Center for Spatial Biomolecule Research (CASBR)](https://casbr.biochem.med.ufl.edu/team/).
+I obtained my PhD in [Computer Science and Informatics](http://www.cs.emory.edu/) from Emory University.
+I also received a MS in [Biostatistics](http://www.jhsph.edu/departments/biostatistics/index.html) and another MS in [Computer Science](https://www.cs.jhu.edu/) from the Johns Hopkins University.

 ### Opening
 My lab now has multiple openings for PhD/MS students and one opening for Postdoc.
 Interested candidates please refer the [Opening](https://lichen-lab.github.io//pages/opening.html) for how to apply.